Monterey Bay DUI and Criminal Defense Firm

 • Does the lawyer belong to any organizations or subscribe to publications regarding DUI defense?

-• Will the lawyer evaluate my case for free and tell me truth about my case?
+• Will the lawyer evaluate my case for free and tell me the truth about my case?

 It is unethical for a lawyer to guarantee the outcome of a case.
 If your lawyer promises you a specific result, he or she is behaving unethically and you should find another lawyer to represent you.
 If the lawyer states or advertises that they "specialize" in DUI defense, you should be very concerned because the State Bar of California does not have a DUI "specialization."